hh-development/python-api-wrapper-examples/README.md

 * [`add_attached_file_without_downloading.py`](/examples/add_attached_file_without_downloading.py) Shows how to add and upload a file to a championship without a local filesystem.
 * [`get_all_accounts.py`](/examples/get_all_accounts.py) Shows how to get all the account names and IDs your API key has access to.
 * [`runsheet_laps.py`](/examples/runsheet_laps.py) Console application that walks the user through finding a run, then computes the average lap time for the run and writes the result to a variable on the run.
+* [`get_setups.py`](/examples/get_setups.py) Console application that walks the user through finding setup information by selecting the championship, event and car of interest.